ramwin/django-commands/README.md

 ## License

-`django-commands` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`django-commands` is distributed under the terms of the ONLY USE NO PRIVATE CHANGE LICENSE license.

+Anyone can use `pip install django-commands` to use this project by any meaning as long as you keep the source code unchanged.
+You are not allowed to change the source code without publishing your change.
+Here publishing means you:
+    fork this project from github and keep your change available to public on the github